SanaMegabytes/megabytes-dag-specification/DAG_SPEC.md

   Honest miners contributing valid blocks nearly simultaneously are preserved inside the DAG, improving fairness and liveness.

 ---

+## DAG Glossary (Key Terms)

+### Blue Block
+A block selected by GhostDAG as part of the honest, well-connected chain.
+Blue blocks have small anticone sets and strong DAG connectivity.

+### Red Block
+A valid block that is not chosen for the blue set.
+Red blocks typically have weaker connectivity, a larger anticone, or arrive too late.
+They remain part of the DAG but do not represent the canonical structure.

+### Width
+The number of blocks produced at the same height.

+- `width = 1` → fully converged
+- `width = 2` or `3` → normal short-term concurrency
+- `width >= 4` → possible attack or poor network connectivity

+Width is useful to detect abnormal or suspicious behavior.

+### Parent
+A block listed inside `dag_parents`.
+A block may have multiple parents:
+- one **blue parent** (best, well-connected parent)
+- additional **DAG parents** to maintain global connectivity

+This multi-parent model reduces orphaning and improves DAG robustness.

+### Children
+Blocks that reference the current block as one of their parents.
+Children are useful to visualize forward connectivity and detect divergence near the tip.

+### Anticone
+The set of blocks that are neither ancestors nor descendants of a given block.
+A large anticone usually indicates a block that is less well integrated into the DAG and is often classified as red.

+### Mergeset
+All blocks that must be considered when integrating a new block into the DAG.
+GhostDAG uses mergeset properties to decide block color (blue or red) and to evaluate chain quality.

+### Tip
+A block with no children.
+Multiple tips indicate parallel mining or temporary forks (width > 1 near the head).

+### Isolated DAG (Megabytes-specific)
+A branch with extremely weak connectivity to the honest DAG.
+Such branches exhibit very low DAC quality and are subject to Finality V2 isolation veto.

+### Algorithm Divergence (R_algo)
+Measures how a branch’s PoW algorithm distribution deviates from the honest chain.
+Strong mono-algo bias or unrealistic proportions are treated as suspicious behavior in the security model.

+---

 ## High-Level Overview